John Vianney: "Heart of a Priest" relic tour

 A statue of Saint John Vianney is visible on the left side of the photo.

 In November 2018, Vianney's heart was transported to the United States for a 6-month nationwide tour.
 As Joe Bollig explained in his article detailing the relic's unexpected stop in Kansas City, "The heart receives special veneration because in Scripture it is considered to be a person's hidden centre of emotional, intellectual and moral activity.
 Saint John Vianney is said to have lived his life according to the heart of Christ and united his heart to Christ's."
 By the end of the tour, "the relic [had] travelled almost 36,000 mi—almost one and a half times the circumference of the Earth—and was available for over 1,200 hours of public veneration."

-The tour of the incorrupt heart of John Vianney came to the Parish of St. Catherine of Siena in Trumbull, Connecticut, on April 29, 2019, with a liturgy celebrated by Daniel A. Cronin, Archbishop Emeritus of Hartford, and concelebrated by Joseph A. Marcello, pastor of St. Catherine of Siena.
-(Photos of the event available here.)
+The tour of the incorrupt heart of John Vianney came to the Parish of St. Catherine of Siena in Trumbull, Connecticut, on April 29, 2019.